eddabrahamsen/iart/README.md

 # iart
-A Python script for exporting Inspections into a formatted Excel file
+A Python script for exporting iAuditor inspections into a formatted Excel file